Trump's historic moment arrives

 Story highlights

-Washington (CNN)Donald Trump is hours away from being sworn in as the 45th President of the United States during a historic transfer of power that encapsulates American democracy even in politically divisive times.
+Washington (CNN)Donald Trump will soon be sworn in as the 45th President of the United States during a historic transfer of power that encapsulates American democracy even in politically divisive times.

-The real estate tycoon and former reality show star will become head of state, commander in chief and the top executive of the government, shouldering the burden of keeping Americans safe at home and protecting the country's global power.
+Trump, President Barack Obama and their families are at the Capitol as the inauguration ceremony is underway.

+The traditions of the day began unfolding early Friday morning.
+Trump and his family attended a private worship service at St. John's Church, known as the church of presidents.
+The Obamas greeted Trump and soon-to-be First Lady Melania Trump at the North Portico of the White House before hosting them for tea.

+Former Presidents George W. Bush and Bill Clinton are attending the ceremonies.
+Hillary Clinton, who Trump defeated in the November election, is also at the Capitol in a show of support for national unity and the peaceful transfer of presidential authority.

-The traditions and symbolism of the day -- from the President-elect's participation in a morning worship service to his ride to the Capitol with the outgoing president and the First Couple's dance at an inaugural ball -- will be familiar.
+The customs and symbolism that are playing out -- from Trump's ride to the Capitol with Obama to the First Couple's dance at an inaugural ball -- are familiar.
 But the circumstances of this inauguration -- the 58th in the nation's history -- could hardly be more unconventional.

 But his populist campaign deeply resonated with Americans who were fed up with Washington's political class and felt left behind in the globalizing economy.
-Trump offered a preview of his inaugural message during a celebratory concert on the steps of the Lincoln Memorial Thursday evening.

-"I promise you that I will work so hard, we are going to get it turned around, we are going to bring our jobs back," Trump said.
-"We are going to build up our great military, we are going to build it up.
-We are going to strengthen our borders.
-We are going to do things that haven't been done for our country for many, many decades.
-It's going to change.
-I promise you."
+On Friday morning, Trump heralded his inauguration in typical style -- with an early morning tweet after he waking up in Blair House, the official government residence across Pennsylvania Avenue from the White House.

+"It all begins today!
+I will see you at 11:00 A.M. for the swearing-in.
+THE MOVEMENT CONTINUES - THE WORK BEGINS!"
+Trump tweeted.

 Day of ceremony